Aliens: Earth Hive: Plot summary

 A third group enters the fray, a religious cult that worships the alien xenomorph, and whose members believe that implantation by a facehugger alien is something akin to joining with god.
-After the marine expedition leaves for the alien planet, followed by the mercenary ship, the alien god cult manages to locate the Weyland-Yutani lab holding the alien samples, breaks into the lab using suicidal attacks, and manages to get several members implanted by alien facehuggers.
+After the marine expedition leaves for the alien planet, followed by the mercenary ship, the alien god locates the Weyland-Yutani lab holding the alien samples, breaks into the lab using suicidal attacks, and get several members implanted by alien facehuggers.

-After arriving at the alien planet, the colonial marine ship is ambushed by Massey and the combat synthetics, assisted by the leader of the colonial marine force, who turns traitor for money.
+After arriving at the alien planet, the Colonial Marine ship is ambushed by Massey and the combat synthetics, assisted by the leader of the colonial marine force, who turns traitor for money.
 After seizing control of the marine's vessel, Massey kills the traitorous marine, leaving Wilks and the rest of the marines captive.
 The mercenary reveals his plan is to send the marines down to the planet, as 'bait' for the aliens, and then use the combat synthetics to collect the implanted marines.
 All of the marines except for Wilkes are sent down to the planet, unarmed, with the mercenary combat synthetics keeping a close watch.

-On the planet below, the first team of Colonial Marines, including Mitch, is forced to enter an alien hive.
-Before the aliens can come out and attack, the mercenary synthetics who are keeping guard are attacked by another hostile alien species (not the xenomorphs).
+On the planet below, the first team of marines, including Mitch, is forced to enter an alien hive.
+Before the aliens can come out and attack, the mercenary synthetics who are keeping guard are attacked by an unrelated hostile alien species.
 The Colonial Marines take advantage of this situation, and kill the mercenary synthetics and take their weapons.

-During the surprise attack on the colonial marine vessel, Billie managed to hide and avoid detection in the initial sweep of the ship, and her name is not listed on the crew roster.
+During the surprise attack on the colonial marine vessel, Billie hid and avoid detection in the initial sweep of the ship, and her name is not listed on the crew roster.
 She manages to kill one of the mercenary synthetics, get a weapon, and make her way to the bridge where Wilks and Massey are located.
-Billie and Wilks fight Massey, and manage to kill him.
+Billie and Wilks fight Massey, and kill him.